 Tapping into Global Medical Tourism

 Cyprus was one of the first entrants into the European medical tourism sector, and established a national initiative to promote medical tourism thanks to its extensive private healthcare offering and longstanding status as a tourism destination.
-The global medical tourism market is expected to reach US$179.6 billion by 2026, with positive future growth prospects according to a report by Grand View Research Inc – however the global Covid-19 pandemic is expected to affect these figures.
+The global medical tourism market is expected to reach US$207.9 billion by 2027, with positive future growth prospects according to a report by Grand View Research Inc.

 Cyprus has excellent medical infrastructure, hospitals, laboratories and other diagnostic centres making it a prime destination for medical tourism.
 Services are affordable and easily accessible, and this coupled with its large pool of highly educated healthcare professionals and expert services, are positioning the island as a key centre for medical tourism in the Mediterranean region.